maakle/backend-challenge-git/README.md

 ### Features implemented:

-- Create a CRON job that runs every X minutes and triggers a service that iterates over all `ScheduledObservedRepo`
+- Create a CRON job that runs every X minutes and triggers a service that iterates over all `ObservedRepo`
 - This service should then query the official Github API for the details of a specific public Repo
 - Map the response to our local `ObservedRepo`
 - Store the result in a database